yupferris/nvscene-presentation/README.md

    - My name is Jake
      - Also known as Ferris
      - I LOVE SUPER NINTENDO
+     - My favorite things to code are:
+       - Compilers and runtimes for new programming languages
+       - Emulators
+       - Demos
      - Active in the demogroups:
        - Youth Uprising
        - Outracks